elementalcollision/GraphMemory-IDE/docs/condon-migration/compatibility-analysis/dynamic-feature-analysis.md

 ## Overview

-This report analyzes the usage of dynamic Python features in the GraphMemory-IDE codebase and their compatibility with Condon's compilation environment.
-Dynamic features that work in CPython may not compile or behave differently in Condon.
+This report analyzes the usage of dynamic Python features in the GraphMemory-IDE codebase and their compatibility with Codon's compilation environment.
+Dynamic features that work in CPython may not compile or behave differently in Codon.

 ## Executive Summary

 ### Critical Findings
 - **High Dynamic Feature Usage**: 15+ dynamic features identified across core components
-- **Compilation Impact**: 8 components require significant refactoring for Condon compatibility
+- **Compilation Impact**: 8 components require significant refactoring for Codon compatibility
-- **Runtime Behavior Changes**: 5 components may exhibit different behavior in Condon
+- **Runtime Behavior Changes**: 5 components may exhibit different behavior in Codon
-- **Performance Impact**: Dynamic features can limit Condon's optimization potential
+- **Performance Impact**: Dynamic features can limit Codon's optimization potential

 ### Priority Components
 1. **Analytics Engine** (CRITICAL) - Heavy use of dynamic imports and reflection